guanminren/guanminren.github.io/_pages/about.md

   - CCF stands for China Computer Federation; NOI stands for National Olympiad in Informatics.

 - *2022 ~ 2023*, Contributed to the Compilation of the “Informatics Olympiad Dictionary” \\
-  - The offcial guidebook for the Chinese Youth Informatics Olympiad.
+  - The official guidebook for the Chinese Youth Informatics Olympiad.
 Published by China Computer Federation.

 # 🎖 SELECTED AWARDS and HONORS